FAQs concerning application procedures

 A: The program starts usually in September, but an earlier arrival is possible (depending on the project funding).
 Also late arrivals are in principle possible.

-2. I am a MSc student from Brazil and I am very interested in applying to a PhD position in the IMPRS-HD.
+2. I am a MSc student from XY country and I am very interested in applying to a PhD position in the IMPRS-HD.
 I have a question about the starting date: The application webpage states that the school program starts each year beginning of September, and an earlier start is possible.
 Is a later start also possible?
-The academic year in Brazil starts in March, and, as a consequence, students finish the MSc course in December.
+The academic year in XY country starts in March, and, as a consequence, students finish the MSc course in December.
 Is it possible to start the PhD in January/February or do I need to wait a year later to apply?

 A: You may indeed start later, but this has then to be discussed with the project leaders.
 Depending on the start you may be considered as member of the generation of students of the earlier one.